 Oh yeah.
 My naivety was such that you get kicked around auditioning, and it’s humiliating, and it’s so personal.
 And pilot season is sort of the crown jewel of that shit storm because it’s this thing where the writer, and the director, and the producer of the show, it’s like, “You are our guy.
 We love you.”
 But they are forced by a network or corporation to pick two other people and the network has always said no.

-But yeah, then as a writer then you just, “Eh, same shit.”
-It’s more money, but the movie doesn’t take 2 ½ years of your life to act in.
+But yeah, as a writer it’s, “Eh, same shit.”
+It’s more money, but the movie doesn’t take two and a half years of your life to act in.
 It gets done in a couple weeks.
 You do it and money-wise it kinda works out.

 And you get more heartache with the writing.